AIM-SCU/WhenCulturesMeet/README.md

-# When Cultures Meet: Multicultural Text-to-Image Generation
+# When Cultures Meet: Measuring and Improving Multicultural and Multilingual Text-to-Image Generation

 This repository contains the code and data for our paper: